CityOfPhiladelphia/open-budget-data-transformer/README.md

 ```

 # Testing
+This tool uses an easily-configurable [list of tests](test/config_fy17.yml) to
-To test the output, run:
+verify the data integrity, essentially automating "spot checking."
+To test the output
+from the above commands, run:
 ```sh
 nosetests
 ```